Dr. Tamanika Ferguson

 Getting To Know Me

-I am a proud first-generation and non-traditional scholar from sunny southern California.
-I earned a doctorate in Communication, Culture, and Media Studies with a joint graduate certificate in Women’s Studies from Howard University, a historically black college in Washington, DC.
+I am a proud first-generation scholar and social justice educator from sunny Southern California.
+I earned a doctorate in Communication, Culture, and Media Studies and paired it with a graduate certificate in Women’s Studies from Howard University, a historically black college in Washington, DC.
 I also have a MSa in Africana Studies and Sociology and BSa degree in Africana Studies from California State University, Dominguez Hills.

-Currently, I am situated at Allegheny College where I cut my teeth as a Visiting Assistant Professor of Women's, Gender, and Sexuality Studies.
-My forthcoming solo authored book, Voices from The Inside: Incarcerated Women Speak, is an ethnographic case study documenting a history of resistance, advocacy, and activism in women’s prisons in California.
+Currently, I am situated at Wellesley College as a Visiting Research Scholar in Women's and Gender and Studies.
+My forthcoming solo authored book, Voices from The Inside: Incarcerated Women Speak, is an ethnographic case study documenting women's activist history in women’s prisons in California.

 I prioritize fun, joy, and rest.
 In my personal life, I enjoy off the beaten path travel, cultural immersion trips, photography 📷adventure sports, karaoke🎤dancing, bonding with family and friends and flirting with social media @wmnstudischolar (Twitter)